fleetdm/fleet/docs/1-Using-Fleet/3-REST-API.md

 ```
 {
-  "description": "This is a new query."
+  "description": "This is a new query.",
-  "name": "new_query"
+  "name": "new_query",
   "query": "SELECT * FROM osquery_info"
 }
 ```